 ACT Coach (only on iPhone for the present, intended shortly to on Android) is entirely free and was designed by the US Department of Veterans Affairs for Veterans, Service members and others who are in Acceptance and Commitment Therapy (ACT) with a mental health professional and want to use an ACT App in conjunction with their therapy.
 It offers exercises, tools, information, and tracking logs so you can practice what you’re learning in your daily life.
 (Free)

-Conscious (Android only) This app suggests a different informal mindfulness task each day.
+Conscious (iPhone and iPad) This app suggests a different informal mindfulness task each day.
 You can set reminders to prompt you during the day and you are given the opportunity to report back on your progress each evening.
 An interesting aspect is that you get to see how many people have signed up to the task with you, creating a sense of community in using the app.

 SuperBetter increases resilience – the ability to stay strong, motivated and optimistic even in the face of difficult obstacles.
 Playing SuperBetter makes you more capable of getting through tough situations—and more likely to achieve the goals that matter most to you.

 Honest Meditation: (*if you’re okay with crude language in the service of humor, this app is a hilarious light take on mindfulness) (Free)

 Mind the Bump: is a free Mindfulness Meditation App to help individuals and couples support their mental and emotional wellbeing in preparation for having a baby and becoming a new parent.
 (Free)